yalrnr/codeAI/README.md

 ## Tools / Technologies used

-• Frontend - Vanilla with ReactJS, Tailwind CSS
+• Frontend - Vanilla with ReactJS, CSS

 • Backend - NodeJS for api endpoints to hit

 • API - OpenAI API for fetching response from GPT 3 Model

-• Vercel for deploying
+• Render, Vercel for deploying

 ## Screenshots